Staying Undisrupted During a Global Pandemic

 We will then move to the immediate top three challenges that each district faced when the pandemic began and how they addressed each.
 The audience will have the opportunity to add to the presentation the biggest challenges they faced during the pandemic.
 The panel will discuss how they provided internet access to students and share funding sources and vendors that were used to fill the need in their systems.
 They will move into how the provided support to devices and share any tips that they picked up along the way.
 The audience will have the chance to use padlet to share how they supported devices in their systems.
 The panel will then share how they have used technology to address the social changes that have been occurring and how they are planning to continue to support social activism.

-Dr. Tracy Daniel-Hardy is the Director of Technology for Gulfport School District, President of the Mississippi Educational Computing Association, member of the Mississippi Department of Education's Technology Advisory Committee and many other civic and community organizations.
+Dr. Tracy Daniel-Hardy is the Director of Technology for Gulfport School District, Tech & Learning Advisor, Future Ready Tech Leader Advisor, Past President of the Mississippi Educational Computing Association (2020), member of the Mississippi Department of Education's Technology Advisory Committee, Board Member of Lighthouse Business and Professional Women, and member of many other civic and community organizations.
 Dr. Hardy champions causes and movements within her affiliated organizations that promote and encourage equity for women, people of color, and others who are disenfranchised and/or under represented.
+She is the foreword author of Women Who Lead in Technology Vol. 4.

 Brett Salakas is an international keynote speaker; author; founder of #aussieED, the largest online network of teachers in Australia; and co-founder of the ED Poets Society and #TheWalkingED.
 He’s also a primary school teacher and experienced leader who, over the past 20 years, has taught in South East Asia and Australia.
 He’s committed to turning educational theory into real classroom practice, and he focuses his keynote presentations on connection, collaboration and inspiration.
 Salakas has led professional learning for schools and systems in Australia and North America.
 He has leadership experience within the New South Wales Public Education System and was a curriculum and digital technologies officer while teaching in Singapore.